 In Spain a ‘cantina’ is a bar near the railway station where you can have a quick snack and something to drink, comment on the news and slag off your boss.
-A busy place where there’s lots of coming and going, but also a place where you can while away the time if you are really thirsty.
 In Italy a ‘cantina’ is a cold room below ground level where you allow your wine to age, a store cupboard full of jars of pickled gherkins, preserved tomatoes and candied lemon.
 Here in Belgium the word ‘kantine’ conjures up a picture of a cheerless, canteen-like space with long tables where people eat communally.
 In Mexico a cantina has an atmosphere all of its own: plastic chairs, colourful walls and faded parasols.
 It’s where men get drunk, have lively discussions and end up in a fight if necessary.

 Laika’s CANTINA is all of those things.
 A place where different worlds are conjured up, where dream and reality merge and the most fantastic characters appear and disappear.
 A place where you are sent into raptures by actors and singers.
 And, last but not least, a place where you are served delicious food and being together is celebrated.